Various pictures of olde worlde charabancs. - at Old Classic Car Forum

 Photo 1.
 Leyland Charabanc in Bangor, North Wales.

-The idea with this page is to show various old photos I have featuring charabancs (or char-a-bancs to be strictly correct), vehicles used extensively in the 1920s and 1930s for day trips to the coast and the like.
+The idea with these pages is to show old photos I have featuring charabancs (or char-a-bancs to be strictly correct), vehicles used extensively in the 1920s and 1930s for day trips to the coast and the like.
 Many homes were still without cars, so day trips and holidays would usually involve a rail journey to the chosen destination, with day trips being made on charabancs, operated by local operators in the area.
 Most photographs I've seen of chara's in action show them fully loaded, so their popularity was never in question.
 Protection from the weather was not their strongest feature, with a pull-over folding hood arrangement being offered to the lucky passengers, if the heavens decided to open suddenly.

 The first photo shows a Leyland charabanc, with it's driver, or chauffeur, leaning jauntily against one of the Leyland's lamps.
 Are those plus-twos that he is wearing? or plus fours?
 I'm told that this is a Crosville Leyland GH5, with a Leyland 32 seat body.